gabrieldeolaguibel/Economic-News-Webscraper/README.md

 ## Contact

-If you have any questions, suggestions, or just want to get in touch, feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/gabrieldeolaguibel/).
+If you have any questions, or suggestions, feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/gabrieldeolaguibel/).